Read the University of Leeds gift acceptance and naming policy.

 - The University will provide a gift agreement for all gifts over £75,000 detailing how the gift will be used and the agreed payment schedule.

 - Where appropriate, donors will be offered opportunities for continuing engagement with the activities they have funded.
 Donors will not however receive any preferential treatment in respect of the University’s academic activities or business affairs.
-In particular, no donation will lead to any departure from standard policies and procedures in respect of the recruitment and admission of students, the appointment or promotion of staff, procurement or governance and management (including the governance and management of any activity or facility funded by a donation).
+In particular, no donation will lead to any departure from standard policies and procedures in respect of the recruitment and admission of students, the appointment or promotion of staff, honorary appointments, procurement or governance and management (including the governance and management of any activity or facility funded by a donation).

 - If subsequent events (including the availability of new information) require, the University may, at the discretion of the GAC, review and reconsider previous decisions to solicit or accept particular donations.
 The response to such circumstances will be transparent and proportionate.